 Experienced hikers will want to challenge the gap-to-gap hike from the Lincoln Gap to the Appalachian Gap which takes about 8 hours.
 Don't worry—we'll meet you at the far end!

 There are also many other trails to hike - check with us when you get here to discuss what best suits your hiking ambitions!
 For example have a look at Stetson Hollow and Lincoln Brook hiking trails.
 Also there are a number of trails at the Mad River Glen ski area.
 For more information on these walks on others check our Hiking the Long Trail blog.

 Hiking boots, water bottles which we will fill for you and an extra layer of clothing are important suggestions for happy hiking.

+Sugarbush Resort just one mile from us has added to its network of legendary mountain bike trails!
+Whether you prefer high-speed downhill runs, North Shore-style free ride features in the park, long technical descents on your cross-county bike, or leisurely loop rides, Sugarbush Resort has it all.
 The trails are open every day from 10 till 4, and till 6 on Fridays and Saturdays.
 You can bring your own mountain bike or rent one here.
 And the good news is that you can ride the ski lift up the mountain with your bike and it's all downhill from there - almost 1600ft of descent!
-The lifts are open daily through till the Labor Day weekend, and weekends through till October 17th.
+The lifts are open daily from late June through till the Labor Day weekend, and weekends through till October 17th.

 Perennial Festival favorites, such as Art in the Big Red Barn, Art in the Garden, Photo Show in the Round Barn, Mad River Valley Craft Fair, A Passport to Open Studios and the Vermont Young Musicians Award Concert, are always joined by some new ventures.

-After your activities we have several excellent suggestions for you to relax for the rest of the day:
+We have several excellent suggestions for you to relax for the rest of the day: